 Engaging in in disrespectful behaviours may result in disciplinary action as outlined in the CUPE collective agreement.

 1.3.2.
 Disrespectful behaviour

-- (a) includes any inappropriate conduct or comment by a person towards a worker that the person knew or reasonably ought to have known would cause that worker to be humiliated or intimidated, but - (b) excludes any reasonable action taken by an employer relating to the management and direction of workers or the place of employment.
+(a) includes any inappropriate conduct or comment by a person towards an individual the person knew or reasonably ought to have known would cause that individual to be humiliated or intimidated, but